 14 Pillow Cases - A Creative Sidestep

 After our parents passed, my brother and I found a closet full of bed sheets and linen.
-A collection of a lifetime.
+It was a collection of a lifetime.
 Everything from sheets to napkins, including a pile of almost fifty kitchen towels, carefully folded by a mother who never threw anything away.

 I have towels.
 We both do.
 None of us needed any to make our homes complete.